 FSSA Board Of Governors

-The Flying Scot Sailing Association Board of Directors consists of Officers, Members of the Executive Committee and Members of the Board of Governors.
+The Flying Scot Sailing Association Board of Governors consists of Officers, Members of the Executive Committee and Members of the Board of Governors.
 Past Presidents of FSSA are also non-voting members of the Board and are welcome to attend all Board meetings.
 These are the current FSSA Board Members.
 You may email any of the Board members by clicking on their name.

-FIRST VICE PRESIDENT - Nancy Claypool
+PRESIDENT - Nancy Claypool

-SECOND VICE PRESIDENT - Jim Leggette
+FIRST VICE PRESIDENT - Jim Leggette

 Jim Leggette began sailing Flying Scots at age eleven when his Dad purchased Circe, FS 1518, which is frequently seen at the Midwinter and North American championships currently.
 As best we can tell, his boat is likely the only one which has been sailed continuously by the same person either as skipper or crew since 1969.